dawgllk/melodia/README.md

 - Search interface with multiple UI states
 - Authentication system with global user state
 - Like system with real-time UI updates
+- Spotify connection status on the profile page
 - Dynamic header with dropdown navigation
-- Homepage with Spotify playlist embeds

 See the frontend README for more details: